nickyhajal/world-domination-summit/_content/headquarters.md

 <h3 class="side-icon-fork">Food &amp; Dining</h3>

 Portland is known for its 400+ **food carts**, located in 25 “pods” throughout the city.
 One popular pod is located at SW 10th and Alder.
 If you’re on the east side of town across the bridge, head to Cartopia at SE 12th and Hawthorne.
-Check out foodcartsportland.com for more information.
+For more information, check out <a href="foodcartsportland.com" target ="_blank">Food Carts Portland</a>.

 A number of **great restaurants** are within easy walking distance or streetcar ride to the Pearl District.
 Some good restaurants in the area include Clyde Common (Ace Hotel), Metrovino, Grüner, Via Tri- bunali, Andina, Luc Lac, Little Bird, and Tasty and Alder.
 Sandwiches are available at Lardo and Addie’s.
 More options at <a href="http://pdx.eater.com/maps/best-portland-restaurants-38" target ="_blank">PDX Eater's 38 Essential Portland restaurants guide</a>.